|Nutritional Guidelines (per serving)|

 - Garnish: fresh thyme sprigs

-In a small bowl, mix the garlic, black pepper, mustard, paprika, chili powder, thyme, salt, and red pepper until well blended.
+In a small bowl, mix the garlic, black pepper, mustard, paprika, chili powder, thyme, salt, and cayenne until well blended.

 Brush the oil on both sides of the steaks and place each steak on a large sheet of plastic wrap.